Skip to Site Header Skip to Main Content Skip to Footer

 Scientists have observed that N2 sleep is important for filing, storing, and retrieving memories [2].
 So, if you want to make sure you really learn that new skill or are able to recall facts on trivia night, you want to make sure you get enough N2 sleep!

-In NREM Stage 3, your brain produces deep, slow delta waves, so many that this stage is known as delta sleep.
+In NREM Stage 3, your brain produces deep, slow delta waves.
 During this stage of sleep, you probably won't be responsive to loud noises or changes in temperature.

-It will be hard for someone to wake you up.
+It is harder for someone to wake you up.
 Your brain produces growth hormone when you are in Stage 3 sleep.
-This is the hormone that stimulates the building of muscles and the burning of fat.
+This is the hormone that stimulates your body’s capability of muscle building and fat burning.

-Because your body produces less growth hormone as you get older, not getting enough deep sleep causes weight gain.
+Because your body produces less growth hormone as you get older, getting insufficient deep sleep can contribute to weight gain.
 Your body also uses this stage of sleep to bolster your immune system.
 NREM Stage 3 is also the time your brain forms declarative memories.

 This is the stage you need to be able to "sleep on" facts you have tried to memorize the day before, so you will remember them when you wake up.